After Midnight (TV series): Production

 The program is a revival of @midnight, which ran from October 21, 2013, to August 4, 2017, on Comedy Central and was hosted by Chris Hardwick.
 In February 2023, it was reported that Comedy Central's current sister broadcast network, CBS, was considering a revival of @midnight to serve as a replacement for The Late Late Show after the end of James Corden's tenure.
 Pre-production of the series was halted due to the 2023 Hollywood labor disputes.

 On November 1, 2023, CBS announced the revival under the title After Midnight for a premiere in early 2024, with Jack Martin retained as showrunner alongside Eric Pierce.
 The creative team is also composed of comedian Jo Firestone as head writer, with Spartina Productions' Carrie Byalick and Evelyn Colbert, James Dixon, Tom Purcell, Funny or Die's Joe Farrell, Mike Farah, Whitney Hodack, Henry R. Muñoz III, and @midnight co-creator Jason U. Nadler serving as executive producers.

 On that night's episode of The Late Show, Colbert subsequently revealed stand-up comedian Taylor Tomlinson as the show's new host.
 She was chosen after auditioning alongside comedians Ricky Velez and X Mayo.

-The show airs Mondays through Thursdays; a special football-themed episode aired on Super Bowl Sunday after CBS's coverage of Super Bowl LVIII, complete with a "halftime show" musical performance by Marc Rebillet.
+The show aired Mondays through Thursdays; a special football-themed episode aired on Super Bowl Sunday after CBS's coverage of Super Bowl LVIII, complete with a "halftime show" musical performance by Marc Rebillet.

 On June 11, 2024, CBS Entertainment President Amy Reisenbach announced that the network had renewed After Midnight for a second season through 2025.
-Season 2 premiered on September 3, 2024, and introduced a new title sequence and added announcer Laura Peek (who also appeared as a contestant in September 2024) as well as a set including a new couch, chair, coffee table, end table, and rug for The Talk Show Portion (which soon morphs into "The Couch Game"), that now takes up the entire second or third act.
-Also new in season 2 is a final closing segment after the winner is picked in the previous act.
+Season 2 premiered on September 3, 2024, and introduced a new title sequence and added announcer Laura Peek (who also appeared as a contestant in September 2024) as well as a set including a new couch, chair, coffee table, end table, and rug for The Talk Show Portion (which soon morphed into "The Couch Game"), that now took up the entire second or third act.
+Also new in season 2 was a final closing segment after the winner is picked in the previous act.

-On January 8, 2025, it was announced that After Midnight would suspend production due to the wildfires in the Southern California region and the city of Los Angeles, where the Paramount Studios, the filming spot for the show, were located.
+On January 8, 2025, it was announced that After Midnight would suspend production due to the wildfires in the Southern California region and the city of Los Angeles, where Paramount Studios (the filming spot for the show) was located.
 The show resumed broadcasting on January 22.